hugohernani/duper/README.md

 - By this commit, the current directory is set for `~` (`home` in unix operating systems).
 It can be manually changed on `lib/duper/application.ex`
 - A amount of 25 workers is set on `lib/duper/application.ex`.

+---

+- This project is written based on Programming Elixir >= 1.6 book by Dave Thomas through Pragprog